HowidaSamir/BaseRecalibration_Benchmarking/contributions/nehal.md

 1. Teamleader: I have tried with my colleagues to assign tasks and make sure clear communication is established between team members.
 We had fruitful brainstorming to every step of the project starting from the dataset choice till the very last conclusion we could reach.
-2. Going thoroughly through GATK Best Practices to make sure we choose the suitable best practice according to the type of the dataset. https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145 https://software.broadinstitute.org/gatk/best-practices/workflow?id=11146 https://software.broadinstitute.org/gatk/best-practices/workflow?id=11164
+2. Going thoroughly through GATK Best Practice to make sure we choose the suitable best practice according to the type of the dataset. https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145 https://software.broadinstitute.org/gatk/best-practices/workflow?id=11146 https://software.broadinstitute.org/gatk/best-practices/workflow?id=11164